Gainesville, Florida 7 Day Weather Forecast

 .SHORT TERM...

-reach the 90s area-wide, including at the immediate Atlantic
+high temperatures will soar into the 90s area-wide, even at the

 &&